Gefilte Fish

 Fish

-- Coarse chop 1st set and pulse in food processor until finely chopped
+- Coarse chop 1st set, pulse in food processor until finely chopped but still with a bit of texture, transfer to large bowl.

 - Split mixture into two piles on parchment, gently form into loaf shapes with your hand, and roll up with the parchment.